cuustard/uni/SCC.141.md

 ### Professional Conduct

 - The Public Interest

   - Comply with regulations and laws that govern acting in the public interest
-      - Safeguards public health, protects the environment and respects the privacy, security, and well-being of others.
+    - Safeguard public health, protect the environment, and respect the privacy, security, and well-being of others.
-    - Rights of third parties, copyright, and intellectual property
+  - Respect the rights of third parties, copyright, and intellectual property
   - Conduct professional activities without discrimination on the grounds of:
-      - Sex, sexual orientation, marital status, nationality, colour, race, ethnic origin, religion, age, disability, or any other condition or requirement
+    - Sex, sexual orientation, marital status, nationality, color, race, ethnic origin, religion, age, disability, or any other condition or requirement
   - Promote equal access to the benefits of IT
-      - Ensures that IT systems can be used by disabled people or help to develop IT skills in groups of people who do not have them
+    - Ensure that IT systems can be used by disabled people or help to develop IT skills in groups of people who do not have them

 - Professional Competence and Integrity
   - Continuous professional development
   - Being familiar with the legislation
 - Duty to Relevant Authority
   - Carry out professional duties with due care and diligence in accordance with the relevant authority's requirements.
-    - Behaving professionally
+  - Behave professionally
-      - Conflict of Interest
+    - Avoid conflicts of interest
-      - Disclosing confidential information without permission
+    - Do not disclose confidential information without permission
-      - Misrepresentation or withholding of information
+    - Avoid misrepresentation or withholding of information
 - Duty to the Profession
-    - Settings member's expectations to uphold the reputation and good standing of BCS in particular, and profession in general
+  - Set members' expectations to uphold the reputation and good standing of BCS in particular, and the profession in general
-    - The duty to support colleagues and help them to develop their skills
+  - Support colleagues and help them to develop their skills
-    - The need to take responsibility for those that we are managing and help guide their development
+  - Take responsibility for those that we are managing and help guide their development

 ## Lecture 2 - Systems Development Lifecycle